Can Stem Cell studies help patients with Multiple Sclerosis?

 - Direct site injections - injected directly into the site that needs repair, i.e., muscles and tendons

 Where stem cells are injected is likely to influence how they work.
-The intravenous and intrathecal methods are so far the only ones used to test treatments for MS, but all might have a role to play as we learn more about stem cells.
+Intravenous and intrathecal delivery methods historically have been the only ones used to test treatments for MS. StemGenex however, is now providing access to the above targeted stem cell administration methods in effort to increase the safety and effectiveness of these treatment.

 - Should we be researching stem cells?

 Yes.
-Scientists around the world believe there is enough evidence to suggest that stem cells hold real potential as a therapy for MS. This evidence comes from a multitude of early clinical studies.
-They believe that it is now time for a concerted effort in stem cell research and an international effort to support clinical studies of stem cells for MS.
+Scientists around the world have shown that stem cells hold real potential as a therapy for Multiple Sclerosis.
+This evidence comes from a multitude of clinical studies published in various medical journals around the world.
+They believe that it is now time for a concerted effort in stem cell research and an international effort to support stem cell therapy studies for Multiple Sclerosis patients.

-- Are stem cells an FDA approved therapy for Autoimmune Disease?
+- Are stem cells an FDA approved therapy for Multiple Sclerosis?

-No. There are currently no FDA approved stem cell therapies for MS disease.
-All stem cell therapies for MS disease are currently ‘unproven’, ‘experimental’ therapies.
-This means that the FDA does not know whether stem cells are effective for people with MS disease.
+No. There are currently no FDA approved stem cell therapies for Multiple Sclerosis.
+All stem cell therapies for Multiple Sclerosis are currently ‘unproven’, ‘experimental’ therapies.
+This means that the FDA does not know whether stem cells are effective for people with Multiple Sclerosis.
 The only way to determine the effectiveness of stem cell therapy is through the type of clinical studies and trials which are currently being conducted in the US.

 - How effective might stem cells be?